 When using Instagram to grow your business, it’s essential to build up an audience that is engaged and loyal to your brand.
 But how can you ensure these followers engage with your posts and, in turn, help you to grow as a business on Instagram?
-Two words: quality Instagram content.
+Three words: quality Instagram content.

 If you don’t have the time or the resources to take your own photos for Instagram, don’t fret!
 There are plenty of ways to create an engaging feed with a cool aesthetic– even if you’re selling something as unglamorous as, say, tupperware, or promoting an entirely digital product that seems impossible to visualize.